maitek/openai-gym-zoo/README.md

 ### CartPole_AI_2

 This agent uses a more sophisticated learning algorithm using policy gradients.
-This agent implements a variation of the commonly known REINFORCE algorithm in order to solve the CartPole Challenge](https://gym.openai.com/envs/CartPole-v0).
+This agent implements a variation of the commonly known REINFORCE algorithm in order to solve the [CartPole Challenge](https://gym.openai.com/envs/CartPole-v0).
 In contrast with the CEM method that only learns using the outcome of the full game this agent evaluates every frame if the decision i.e. moving left or right given the observations, was good or bad.
 By estimating the expected reward for each frame the agent can optimize its policy to maximaize the total reward.

 The policy esitmator is a neural netwokr that is trained using stochastic gradient decent, using the ADAM optimzer.
 The decision is stochastically sampled from the policy distribution output by the neural network.